London Belongs to Me: Production

 Filming started 6 November.
 The film was shot at Pinewood Studios.
 The main street was an interior set, but additional location filming took place around London, and at Burnham Beeches in Buckinghamshire.

+Sidney Gilliat says Earl St John asked if Gilliat could use one of Rank's contract stars like Pat Roc, Margaret Lockwood or Jean Kent; Gilliat chose Roc as he had worked well with her on Millions Like Us.
+"And she was all wrong and I had to throw her out, so it cost a lot of money and a lot of pain," said Gilliat.

-Patricia Roc was originally cast in the female lead, but says she pulled out because she did not want to keep playing Cockney roles.
+Patricia Roc claimed she pulled out because she did not want to keep playing Cockney roles.
 She was replaced by Susan Shaw.
-Sidney Gilliat however says Earl St John asked if Gilliat could use one of Rank's contract stars like Pat Roc, Margaret Lockwood or Jean Kent; Gilliant chose Roc as he had worked well with her on Millions Like Us.
-"And she was all wrong and I had to throw her out, so it cost a lot of money and a lot of pain," said Gilliat.

 The film includes the first screen appearance of Arthur Lowe, who makes a brief and uncredited appearance as a commuter on a train.

 Reception

 Trade papers called the film a "notable box office attraction" in British cinemas in 1948.
+Producer's receipts were £93,400 in the UK and £19,700 overseas.
+According to Rank's own records the film had made a loss of £168,200 for the company by December 1949.

 The Monthly Film Bulletin wrote, "Norman Collins' story, which is Dickensian in the richness of its pathos and kindly humour, has been triumphantly captured on the screen."